-She currently performs in jazz clubs, performing arts centers and festivals throughout the US and abroad.
-As an educator she has taught at New England Conservatory and Manhattan School of Music and California Jazz Conservatory.
+She currently performs in jazz clubs, performing arts centers and festivals throughout the U.S. and abroad.
+She has served on the faculty at Manhattan School of Music and California Jazz Conservatory.
 Downbeat’s 2016 Critics Poll named McGarry the #1 Rising Star Female Vocalist.
-She has been interviewed on All Things Considered, and has performed on Jazz Set w/DeeDee Bridgwater, Piano Jazz w/Marion McPartland, and a host of nationally syndicated radio shows.
+She has been interviewed on All Things Considered, has performed on NPR’s Jazz Set w/DeeDee Bridgewater, Piano Jazz w/Marion McPartland, and a host of nationally syndicated radio shows.

 Singer Kate McGarry grew up in Hyannis, Mass., one of 10 children in a musical family that spent many nights singing together.
-At the University of Massachusetts Amherst she earned a degree in Afro-American Music and Jazz where her professors included Dr. Horace Boyer, Archie Shepp, Max Roach, and Dr. Billy Taylor, as well as a semester long History of Civil Rights class with esteemed author and cultural icon James Baldwin.
+At the University of Massachusetts Amherst she earned a degree in Afro-American Music and Jazz where her professors included Dr. Horace Boyer, Archie Shepp, Max Roach, Dr. Billy Taylor, as well as author and civil rights icon James Baldwin.

-Her experiences living at a meditation ashram and exploring Celtic, Brazilian and Indian music also contributed to her widescreen vision as a vocalist and composer.
-After years honing her craft in Los Angeles, McGarry moved to New York where her debut album, Show Me, was picked up by Palmetto Records.
+Her experiences living at a meditation ashram, and time spent exploring Celtic, Brazilian and Indian music contributed to her widescreen vision as a vocalist and composer.
+After honing her craft in Los Angeles, McGarry moved to New York where her debut album, Show Me, was picked up by Palmetto Records.
 Jazziz Magazine declared, “With this near-flawless album, she has arrived.”

 In 2005 McGarry’s album Mercy Streets– which ranged from the Peter Gabriel title track to songs by Björk, Joni Mitchell and Irving Berlin – was called “one of the most important vocal albums of the year” by All About Jazz.
 Featuring originals alongside tunes by Sting and Bill Evans/Miles Davis, her album The Target was named one of the best jazz vocal albums of 2007 by Downbeat.
 The Downbeat reviewer called the recording “a milestone of maturity,” adding: “McGarry has the pure untrammeled voice of an ingénue who finds wonder in the simplest of things.”

-McGarry has performed on some of the world’s most beloved stages, from Carnegie Hall, Lincoln Center and Birdland to the Newport Jazz Festival, Berlin Jazz Fest and Jazz Baltica and has performed, recorded or toured with such jazz luminaries as Hank Jones, Clark Terry, Archie Shepp, Fred Hersch, Kurt Elling, Maria Schneider, John Hollenbeck and Tony Award winner Jason Robert Brown.
+McGarry has performed on some of the world’s most beloved stages, from Carnegie Hall, Lincoln Center, Birdland, and her NYC home for 20 years, Jazz Standard; to the Newport Jazz Festival, Berlin Jazz Fest, San Sebastian, and Jazz Baltica Festivals.
+She has performed, recorded or toured with such jazz luminaries as Hank Jones, Clark Terry, Archie Shepp, Fred Hersch, Kurt Elling, Maria Schneider, John Hollenbeck and Tony Award winner Jason Robert Brown.
 Kate represented the U.S. State Department and Jazz at Lincoln Center for 3 years as a Jazz Ambassador in the American Music Abroad program, touring Romania, Albania, Brazil, Chile, China and Mongolia.